 “The Journey, The Frustration, The Exhausted, The Desperate, The Surrendered, The Prepared, The Next”

 It's been an incredible transitional journey for my family and me.
 There have been three "phases" to this journey to this point.
-I would say for Tina & me, phase one began around 23 years ago.
-Phase two began around 10 years ago, and the the third, and by far, the most intense, war-like phase started about 3 years ago.
-As I write this, I'm hopeful that this third "tri-mester" will unfold into the fulfillment of the God-given passion, and the birth of that which we have been preparing for for the past 23 years.
+I would say for Tina & me, phase one began around 25 years ago.
+Phase two began around 10 years ago, and then the third, and by far, the most intense, war-like phase started about 3 years ago.
+As I write this, I'm hopeful that this third "trimester" will unfold into the fulfillment of the God-given passion, and the birth of that which we have been preparing for the past 25 years.
 I often describe this journey as "beautifully frustrating".
-The beauty is seen in the transformational revealings of His heart, and the grace revelations and healing awakenings that God has been working out in us, helping us recover our original identity, freeing us from shame based living and religious standards of performance, and patiently teaching us how to live freely and powerfully in His love and grace.
+The beauty is seen in the transformational revealing of His heart, and the grace revelations and healing awakenings that God has been working out in us, helping us recover our original identity, freeing us from shame-based living and religious standards of performance, and patiently teaching us how to live freely and powerfully in His love and grace.
 The frustration has been felt in every deferred hope, every "reset", every delay, every closed door, every rejection, every failure, every missed opportunity, and every enemy-magnified insecurity and fear.
 I’ve discovered that the fruit of this journey is produced first inwardly, in our spirit, before it burgeons into the natural expression of His transformative work, practically and supernaturally.
 And that is where the war takes place.
 For the natural fights fiercely to maintain control of our reality, and it adamantly resists our spiritual identity from establishing its rightful place of authority in our lives.
-In a pregnancy, that third tri-mester is the most miserable, the most uncomfortable, the most exhausting, and the slowest moving.
+In pregnancy, that third trimester is the most miserable, the most uncomfortable, the most exhausting, and the slowest moving.
 It seems in those last few weeks that the clock and calendar grind to an excruciatingly slow pace.
 For me, that so accurately describes the last year and half of this journey.
 Fatigue, fear, anger, and emotional turmoil, the levels of which I never imagined I'd have to face, have taken me to the very brink of what felt like my breaking point, maybe even halfway crossing that threshold, but thankfully, God never loosened His grip of grace on me.
 I have experienced a demolition job of so many of my preconceived ideas and perspectives.
 At 48 years old, I have never been more dependent on, and desperate for the direction, love, wisdom, and constant closeness of my Abba Father!
 Any confidence that I've had in my natural abilities, talents, or gifts has faded from view.
-And i've been left feeling alone, clueless, and questioning my passion, my purpose, and my calling.
+And I've been left feeling alone, clueless, and questioning my passion, my purpose, and my calling.
 But the amazing reality is that it is at this point--the end of my “best version” of me--where God is faithfully waiting for me, and where He can do His revolutionary Kingdom work, in and through my life in the most beautiful, wondrous, restful, fulfilling ways imaginable.
 And from the foundations of recovered identity in Him alone, amidst the rubble of self-made illusions and shallow definitions of self, relationship, blessing, and success, I fall, fatigued and helpless, questioning so many things, I fall, into the arms of Abba.
-He’s been there all alone--seemingly silent at times, but never absent.
+He’s been there all along--seemingly silent at times, but never absent.
 He joyfully catches me, knowing what the “next” is gonna be.
 He rebuilds, He restores, He transforms, and He does exceedingly abundantly above all I can ask or think, according to His power working in me!
 And here in my exhaustion, my weakness, and my “Haven’t got a clue”, I simply say “whatever Father, I’m ready for the new”!
 I don’t know what opportunities await, and I hope I find them, or they find me soon.
-I trust in His unwavering faithfulness, and though His timing is maddening to my mind, my heart draws from the truth of my identity, and in Christ, I rest in the reality that His timing and seasons are perfectly laid out.
-He’s prepared me for that new thing, and in Him all things are indeed new.
+I trust in His unwavering faithfulness, and although His timing is maddening to my mind, my heart draws from the truth of my identity, and in Christ, I rest in the reality that His timing and seasons are perfectly laid out.
+He’s prepared me for that new thing, and in Him, all things are indeed new.
 I am living in unprecedented times personally, and I have no template to lean on or plan by.
 He’s calling me to live in Him alone, and to walk by faith in the wonder of His power, favor, and grace!
-So the 23-year preparation brings me to this moment.
-Thank you Father for the “next”, whatever it is.
+So the 25-year preparation brings me to this moment.
+Thank you, Father, for the “next”, whatever it is.

 Friday, March 10, 2017